alchemyplatform/create-web3-dapp/contributing.md

 A common tactic is to pare down your code until a simple (but still bug-causing) “base case” remains.
 Not only can this help you identify problems which aren’t real bugs, but it means the developer can get to fixing the bug faster.

+## Opening an issue
+Before submitting a new issue, please perform basic due diligence steps:

+Make sure the issue doesn't already exists by searching for it in [ISSUES]().

+### What to put in your issue

+When creating a new issue, make sure to include one of the following tags in the Title:

+**[BUG]** - if the issue is being opened to report a bug **[ENHANCEMENT]** - if the issue is being opened to suggest a new feature or assumed improvement **[QUESTION]** - any other case

+### Tags
+Tags make searching for issues faster and create an amazing way for new comers to find **"good-first-issues"**

+Good first issues are all issues suited to be picked up by newcomers without deep understanding of the code base and how it works.

+Make sure to tag your issues based on it's content using one of the provided tags.
+Open an issue to suggest new tags if needed.

 ## Contributing changes

 ### Licensing of contributed material